horti-history

 Permission to Poison – the Alnwick Garden

-Memphis before Elvis – plants and gardens in Ancient Egypt
+The Memphis before Elvis – plants and gardens in Ancient Egypt

 Australia’s Impressionists – The Heidelberg School, Fontainebleau and the zenith landscape